marcusoftnet/ypkbksite/README.md

 ## Fix
 * Set the app name of the site when doing Add to homescreen
 * Test that **doesn't** verify the database content.
+* Refactor lib (render and db) to one place
+* Change to hospital*s*Collection

 ## Doing (2)
 * Administration Lain-lain
 * Use lain-lain texts on the site

 ## Done
+* Link directly to hospital/clinic/news doesnt work
 * Use hospital data on the site
 * Server images from Dropbox / Google Drive - DOESN'T WORK
 * add city and id property for hospitals